ilagioda/IPCV-Camera-Calculator/README.md

 A first cleaning pass, used to remove small noise points that may be generated by the thresholding and edge detection algorithms, is run by removing all candidates that are less than 15px wide or tall, which is too small to be significant in a 960x540 frame.

-Right after that, a DBSCAN clustering-inspired algorithm is used to remove from the candidates set any object that is isolated or too far from other symbols (this process takes into account the average symbol size in order to determine whether 2 items are at a reasonable distance from each other or not).
+Right after that, a *DBSCAN clustering*-inspired algorithm is used to remove from the candidates set any object that is isolated or too far from other symbols (this process takes into account the average symbol size in order to determine whether 2 items are at a reasonable distance from each other or not).
 This algorithm has proved sufficiently good at removing noise points in the typical use cases.

 ### Neural network (see *neuralnetwork.py*)

-// TODO
+The neural network classifier that was employed in Camera Calculator is based on the *AlexNet* architecture (a convolutional NN designed for image classification), that was modified to adapt the output layer to the number of class labels (symbols) present in our case.

+The dataset used for training the network is based on the one that can be found at [this link](https://www.kaggle.com/clarencezhao/handwritten-math-symbol-dataset), only 15 of its classes were kept `('0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'div', 'equal', 'minus', 'mul', 'plus')` and several of the training images were replaced with others, that we created by handwriting symbols on MS Paint, due to their poor quality.

+The Jupyter Notebook used to train the network can be found in `/net/neuralnetwork_training.ipynb`, it takes care of manipulating input images so that they are squared (as the network requires) and also implements a *data augmentation* technique by rotating each image of a random angle in (-15º, +15º) at each epoch, to introduce more variety in the training data.

+Once the classifier training was complete, the final model was saved in the `/net/NN.pth` file, which is loaded by Camera Calculator at startup and used to perform class label prediction on images that contain arithmetical symbols (cropped by `detect_symbols()` as described earlier), after some pre-processing that is required to improve the image quality for the neural network and transform it so that it is perfectly squared.

 ### Output (see `write_status()` and `write_result()` in *cameraprocessor.py*)